Skip to main content

 • Identifiers: NIF/CIF is a key national identifier alongside VAT ID.

-• Verifactu (RD 1007/2023): mandatory secure invoicing software (“SIF”) for most companies — phased rollout 2025-2026 depending on company size and revenue.
+• Verifactu (RD 1007/2023, updated by Real Decreto-ley 15/2025): mandatory secure invoicing software (“SIF”) for most companies — now phased in during 2027 after the BOE-published delay.

 • Crea y Crece (Ley 18/2022): mandatory B2B e-invoicing for resident enterprises, in phases tied to annual turnover (large enterprises first, SMEs subsequently).